hpcugent/vsc_user_docs/mkdocs/docs/HPC/troubleshooting.md

 or you are experiencing problems with connecting, here is a list of things to do that should help:

-1. Keep in mind that it an take up to an hour for your VSC account to become active after it has been *approved*; until then, logging in to your VSC account will not work.
+1. Keep in mind that it can take up to an hour for your VSC account to become active after it has been *approved*; until then, logging in to your VSC account will not work.